Go Ad-Free

 We don’t know whether treating cold sores with L-lysine or antiviral drugs (acyclovir, famciclovir, valacyclovir) would help reduce the risk.

-There has been very little research on the effectiveness of L-lysine for cold sores.
-We did find this study about L-lysine for HSV-1 infections (Dermatologica, vol. 175, no. 4, 1987).
-There is clearly no consensus from the medical community about this amino acid.
-It is essential for human health and is a building block for protein formation, but the question of whether it will help control herpes outbreaks remains surprisingly unanswered.
+The effectiveness of L-lysine for cold sores was controversial for a long time (Dermatologica, vol. 175, no. 4, 1987).
+There now appears to be a consensus that this amino acid can help speed healing.
+It is essential for human health and is a building block for protein formation, but the question of whether it will help beyond herpes outbreaks remains unanswered.

 One theory of the antiviral mechanism behind L-lysine for cold sores has to do with its ability to inhibit the action of arginine, another amino acid.
 Arginine is important in the replication of the herpes virus.
 Supposedly, L-lysine suppresses HSV-type outbreaks by keeping the virus from multiplying.